 Now is a great time to help your youth group learn how to share the gospel, talk about Jesus, and encourage others to do the same.
 In Mark 16:15, Jesus commanded for all of us to proclaim the gospel to others and obeying him has no age limit.
 Show your students that they can make a godly impact on not just their classmates, but the entire world—and the time starts now.

-If you are looking for Bible study resources for your student ministry, we have a library of great studies to help you get started, complete with questions to help you facilitate conversations.
+If you are looking for Bible study resources for your student ministry, we have a year-long plan full of great studies to help you get started, complete with questions to help you facilitate conversations.